-This unisex restroom in the faculty lounge was converted from a trashcan washing room that was only accessed from the outside and a janitor's area in the original kitchen off the cafeteria.
-There is a considerable deformation in the floor where a CMA wall was removed.
-At the time of WPa's visit to the site there was also an active leak in the ceiling of this room - water can be seen on the floor in the photo.
+from a trashcan washing room that was only accessed from the outside and a janitor's area in the original There is a considerable kitchen off the cafeteria. deformation in the floor where a CMA wall was removed.
+At the time of WPa's visit to the site there was also an active leak in the ceiling of this room - water can be seen